marisamontoya/marisamontoya.github.io/_pages/about.md

 Check out my [publications](publications/) and [research](research/) for more information about my work.

 <b>I am always interested in starting new collaborations.
-Please contact me!<b/>
+Please contact me!</b><br/>[See icons at the bottom of the page for contact info.]

 <hr/>